What is Spiritual Shadow Work?

 I have done enough inner work to know myself enough and what my values are.
 I don’t mean to say that’s it for me, I’m enlightened- far from it.
 I am still on my inner journey, diving deeper as the years go by but I have done enough healing to feel a good sense of self-assurance in my intuitive hits and feelings, confident enough to make difficult decisions and know that what I am perceiving is real.

-One of the most humbling experiences for me was when I saw how I was victimising myself, how I played the victim and got my sense of self-worth through the victim archetype.
-I will admit the initial feeling was horrible, I felt ashamed, embarrassed and ‘ugly’ but breaking through this changed my life.
+One of the most humbling experiences for me was when I saw one of my own personal shadow, which was how I was victimizing myself, how I played the victim and got my sense of self-worth through the victim shadow trait.
+I will admit the initial feeling was horrible, I felt ashamed, embarrassed and ‘ugly’ but breaking through this shadow archetype that was running my life was the start of some deep emotional healing and personal growth.

 Through doing spiritual shadow work, you’ll begin seeing yourself and noticing that your shadow and ugly traits are not as ugly as they seem.
 Your inner demons are not that scary.
 All you need is humility and a sincere desire to truly heal.